The Healthiest Organic Wine Brands We’ve Found (Updated 2024)

 This makes sense since Dry Farm wines have less sugar and less alcohol than conventional wines.
 I can have that extra glass without feeling extra tipsy.
 The lack of preservatives, artificial colors, added sulfites, and mold may also help.

-Every bottle of Dry Farm Wine is around $25.
-Admittedly, this is more than I usually spend when I pop over to the wine store.
-This higher price includes shipment, but this link will get you an extra bottle for a penny.
+Every bottle of Dry Farm Wine is between $29 and $39 a bottle, depending on whether you subscribe or order a single box.
+This price includes shipment, and this link will get you an extra bottle for a penny.

-A case from Maker Wine usually is a little pricier, but you get the convenience of single servings.
-Each case includes 6 cans (= 2 bottles) and ranges from $48 to $78, depending on the type of wine.
-That’s roughly $24 to $39 a bottle.
-To save more, use this link to get an extra 15% off.
+Maker Wine is nice because you get the convenience of single servings.
+Each case includes 6 cans (which equals 2 bottles) and ranges from $48 to $78, depending on the type of wine.
+That works out to roughly $24 to $39 a bottle.
+To save, use this link to get an extra 15% off.

 Is Drinking Organic Wine Healthful?

-If you do drink, I probably don’t need to remind you that while some wine consumption is okay or maybe good for you, too much is decidedly bad.
+If you do drink, I probably don’t need to remind you that while some wine consumption is maybe okay, too much is decidedly bad.
 There may be some benefits to light drinking, which include:

 Honestly, clean wines have kind of ruined me for any other kind!
 The food I buy is more expensive than “normal” food, so I’m comfortable with spending more on wine, too.
 I’m just drinking much less of it.